Can My Employer Say Bad Things About Me?

 What this means to you as an employee is that if you worked for a larger company, chances are your employer reference will only provide the dates of your employment and job title.
 This can provide some security in knowing that nothing bad should be said about you, but can also tie your former boss’s hands if they want to say glowing things about you.

 “But with smaller companies, all bets are off for reference checks,” says Philadelphia employment attorney Traci M. Greenberg.
-“You don’t know who’s going to field that call and give a negative reference, or what they might say about an employee who may have brought a claim or challenged their termination.
-Often times, those employers are quick to go off about how bad an employee was, or say they would certainly not rehire them, that sort of thing.”
+“You don’t know who will field that call and give a bad reference or what they might say about an employee who may have brought a claim or challenged their termination.
+Oftentimes, those employers are quick to go off about how bad an employee was, or say they would certainly not rehire them, that sort of thing.”

 Reference information can become significant when there has been some other legal dispute between an employee and their former employer, such as with claims of wrongful termination or employment discrimination.
 “In situations where there is some underlying litigation, sometimes as a condition of settlement, we seek a neutral reference, or even a positive letter of reference, in order to ensure that our clients are not further harmed by any negative statements that might be made about them.”

-As an example, Greenberg tells of a client who was fired from his job as a lobbyist for posting political statements on his private Facebook page that contradicted his employer’s position.
+For example, Greenberg tells of a client fired from his job as a lobbyist for posting political statements on his private Facebook page that contradicted his employer’s position.
 “He had been a stellar employee for like 10 years, had a great record.
 In the severance negotiation that we handled, one of the terms was a positive letter of reference.
-We had to fight hard for that because the employer was concerned that what’s on the internet stays there forever, and if they advocated on behalf of this employee that someone might see it.
-We were able to negotiate a positive resolution, which helped him tremendously to secure new employment.”
+We had to fight hard for that because the employer was concerned that what’s on the internet stays there forever, and if they advocated on behalf of this employee, someone might see it.
+We negotiated a positive resolution, which helped him tremendously to secure new employment.”

-If you have further questions about an employment matter, talk to a Pennsylvania employment attorney.
+If you have further questions about your legal rights, talk to an experienced employment attorney for legal advice.
 For more information about this area, see our overview on employment law for employees.

 What do I do next?